haskellfoundation/haskellfoundation.github.io/podcast/22/transcript.markdown

 *Niki Vazou (0:03:24)*: But you had this proof *(0:03:24 unintelligible)* in the Haskell class too.

 *AR (0:03:28)*: Yeah.
-So we were like-- the classic example like proof that reverse access is equal access with a strong education in mathematics.
+So we were like-- the classic example like proof that reverse of reverse of `xs` is equal to `xs` with a strong education in mathematics.
 So induction for us was supernatural.
 So yeah, we could reason all about that.
 So we could do this kind of proofs.

 *NV (0:03:35)*: But not mechanized?